MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/new-name.md

 ---

 > [!IMPORTANT]
-> Azure AI Studio is now Azure AI Foundry.
+> Azure AI Foundry is now Azure AI Foundry.
 We're updating the documentation to reflect this change.
-In the meantime, you might see references to Azure AI Studio.
+In the meantime, you might see references to Azure AI Foundry.